PEEL assessments 2021/22

 The full PEEL assessment framework sets out what is required to receive a ‘good’ grade for each of the core questions.

 As with all our policing inspections, the principal aim of PEEL is the promotion of improvements in policing.
-Our judgments provide forces with information about the areas in which they need to improve, while providing a ‘health check’ assessment for the public.
+Our judgments demonstrate to the public how the force is performing and provide forces with information about the areas in which they need to improve.
 In making judgments, we consider all relevant evidence obtained about a force through our continuous assessment approach.

 In previous iterations of PEEL, HMICFRS published judgments at the pillar level (for example, ‘How effective is the force?’) and at the core question level.
 We now provide judgments at the core question level only.
 This best serves the aim of promoting improvements in policing and highlighting where a force is doing well and where it needs to improve.
 We continue to report on the efficiency, effectiveness and legitimacy of forces in our reports.